Fu-style baguazhang

 Fu-style Wudangquan is a family style of Chinese martial arts encompassing tai chi, xingyiquan, baguazhang, liangyiquan, bajiquan, and Wudang Sword.
 Fu Style Baguazhang is one of the five styles of baguazhang recognized as orthodox in China.
 It is the highest form of the Fu-style martial arts.

 History

 Fu Zhensong began learning Chen-style tai chi at age 16 from the famous Chen Family master, Chen Yanxi.
 Three years later, Fu began learning Baguazhang from Jia Fengming.
 Fu was one of the first to learn these arts, as the Chen family had only started teaching their art to outsiders a few decades earlier; Dong Haichuan had only revealed Baguazhang a few decades earlier, and only took on a handful of students, one of them being Jia Fengming.
 Although Fu did not receive the formal schooling of his urban countrymen, Fu was very bright, learned the two arts well, and practiced very hard.

 At the age of 26, Fu had become very famous for single-handedly defeating a large mob of bandits, a story that appears in a number of versions.

-Fu traveled to Beijing where he met the other great Baguazhang masters of that period.
-He learned from them and exchanged information about the art.
-In 1928, three military generals organized the first nationwide martial arts competition in Nanjing.
-Fu Zhensong was one of the five judges of the competition.
-When the generals wanted to test the true skill of the top winner, a young man by the name of Wang, all the judges "nominated" Fu to do the "testing."
-Fu had no choice but to respect the commands of his seniors and fought with the winner, Wang.
-According to those present, the battle went on for a long time, and at the end, Fu hit Wang off the stage with one single blow.
-This was to be one of the three high-profile battles Fu was famous for, the other two being the fight with Li Shuwen, an older and established master of Bajiquan, and with a large group of Muslims who practiced Chaquan back in Fu's home village.